ortisan/ai-recommend/database/tikv/tikv-put-surreal-v2-keys/README.md

 ## Notes

-- The application will scan up to 10,000 keys by default
+- This tool is required to prepare TiKV for use with SurrealDB in v2 mode
 - The output file is named `tikv_keys.json`